 Aggie was not only a Hospitality Queen, she also loved to party and host parties.
 She loved wine so much that after we made our first Focus Wine Cellars, she and I started our own vineyards and winemaking….wine she actually help make for the Eucharistic Celebration today.
 The vineyards are a very special place where she could spend working many hours in silence with the Lord (and me).
 I can still hear her talking to the grapevines during cold winter pruning…..saying things like “You can’t grow way over there, I’m sorry but I am going to have to discipline you” as she cut off the out-of-control branch and it dropped to the ground.
 She used this same philosophy when raising her beautiful children.
 Jesus said “ a branch that does not bear fruit must be cut down and thrown in the fire”.
 We all need to be pruned of our bad habits and sins if we wish to bear good fruit.
 She practiced this discipline for her children in a firm but kind manner which is why they loved her so much.
 It was not easy for her but she knew her role as a mother.

 Aggie’s life did not come without pain and suffering.
 Her acute MS in 1978 left her with many reoccurring aches and pains that perhaps only I knew as she was quick to subdue any sympathy or draw any attention to herself.
 Her breast cancer in 2006, cured, and then returned this year with a vengance that claimed her beautiful voice, the use of her legs, and eventually every ounce of her energy.
-But even as she lay paralyzed and exhausted in her bed, she wrestled up the strength to flash that beautiful loving smile….and of course give a little last minute advise and subtle humor, before she faded back into sleep.
+But even as she lay paralyzed and exhausted in her bed, she wrestled up the strength to flash that beautiful loving smile….and of course give a little last minute advise and subtle humor, before she faded back into sleep with a fluffy pillows.
 She didn’t pursue God for the why, She accepted her cross with dignity and reiterated her favorite saying of her Mother’s many,many times…”Keep on, Keeping On.”